 Is it any good?

-First-time novelist Viola Canales has accomplished what few before her have managed: to create a realistic, but not didactic, portrait of life within a particular culture, in this case Mexican-American in Texas, that will resonate with others from that culture and has such appeal that non-Mexican readers will wish it was their culture too.
-The details of foods, traditions, rituals, clothing are warm, rich and loving, and so integrated into the daily life and mindset of all the characters that it creates a yearning in the reader to experience it firsthand.
+First-time novelist Viola Canales creates a realistic but not didactic portrait of life in a Mexican American community in Texas.
+Canales' depiction will resonate with readers from within and without that culture.
+Vivid details of foods, traditions, rituals, and clothing are warm, rich, loving, and integrated into the daily life and mindset of all the characters.

-When Sofia steps out of her community into one very alien to her -- a mostly white Protestant boarding school -- she neither loses touch with her home and culture nor feels an outsider in her new setting.
+When Sofia steps out of her community into one very alien to her -- a mostly White Protestant boarding school -- she neither loses touch with her home and culture nor feels like an outsider in her new setting.
 While she faces some prejudice in her new school, she also finds support, close friends, and a superb education while remaining true to herself.
-This is a lovely, moving, warmhearted story that lingers long after the last page.
+The Tequila Worm is a lovely, moving, warmhearted story that lingers long after the last page.

-Why, in this ever-changing world, should we hold on to culture and tradition?
+In this ever changing world, should we hold on to culture and tradition?
 What do they do for us?
 Why are they important?